 Earlier this week, we experienced one in Jaipur.
 Here is a picture that captures the dynamic sky colors during a dust storm which was followed by a drizzle.
 I shot this picture with a Smartphone, around sunset.

 The colors that this dust storm created in the sky were unique.
-I’m sure with DSLR I could have captured these colors even better since the mobile phone sensors despite technological up-gradation are still way smaller than the one in DSLR.
+I’m sure with DSLR I could have captured these colors even better since the mobile phone sensors despite technological up-gradation are still smaller than the one in DSLR.
 Its a trade-off!
-Mobile phones help you capture evanescent moments!
+Mobile phones helps you capture evnescent moments!

 This area is called Statute Circle because it has a statue of Maharajah Sawai Jai Singh II, the founder of Jaipur city in the center of a huge circle.
 I’m posting another picture of Statute Circle during sunshine so you can see how dramatic it looks in first picture.